Cultivate from what is around you

 , Welcome, MN - grain & seeds

-Meadowlark Community Mill, Ridgeway, WI - Polenta, beans, corn
+Meadowlark Community Mill, Ridgeway, WI - Polenta, cornmeal, beans

 Askegaard Organic Farm, Moorhead, MN - Golden Flaxmeal, wheat

-A-Frame Farm, Madison, MN - Golden Flax, wheat
+A-Frame Farm, Madison, MN - Golden Flax, wheat, emmer

 Maltwerks, Detroit Lakes, MN - Malted Barley Flour